 \paragraph{AAST Processor.} In this step, \InvAAST also uses \texttt{pycparser} to compute a program's abstract syntax tree (AST).
-Additionally, \InvAAST removes from the AST all the variables' and functions' identifiers to transform the program's AST into an anonymized abstract syntax tree (AAST), conserving only the program's structure.
+Additionally, \InvAAST removes all the variables' and functions' identifiers from the AST to transform the program's AST into an anonymized abstract syntax tree (AAST), conserving only the program's structure.

-\paragraph{Bag of Words (BoW) Maker.} This module receives three sets as input: (1) the set of correct program submissions with all their variables renamed from the Variable Renamer module; (2) all the program's AASTs from the AAST processor and (3) the set of the programs' dy\-na\-mi\-ca\-lly-ge\-ne\-ra\-ted invariants.
-The \textit{BoW Maker} computes the bag of words (BoW) model that is going to be used to generate vector representations for each program.
+\paragraph{Bag of Words (BoW) Maker.} This module receives three sets as input: (1) the set of correct program submissions with all their variables renamed from the Variable Renamer module; (2) all the program's AASTs from the AAST processor, and (3) the set of the programs' dy\-na\-mi\-ca\-lly-ge\-ne\-ra\-ted invariants.
+The \textit{BoW Maker} computes the bag of words (BoW) model (see Definition~\ref{def:BoW}) that is going to be used to generate vector representations for each program.

 Depending on this module's parameterization, the BoW maker can compute four different bags of words: (1) based on the programs' code (syntax), (2) based on the programs' AASTs (structure), (3) using the set of programs' invariants (semantics) and (4) joining the programs' AASTs and their sets of invariants (structure + semantics).
 To compute these BoW models, \InvAAST uses scikit-learn package, \texttt{feature\_extraction}\footnote{\href{https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html}{sklearn.feature\_extraction.text.TfidfVectorizer}}.

-\InvAAST tokenizes the input strings, into tokens of size $n$ ($n$-grams), to build a vocabulary with all the submissions' information, i.e. invariants, syntax, or AASTs.
+\InvAAST tokenizes the input strings into tokens of size $n$ ($n$-grams) to build a vocabulary with all the submissions' information, i.e., invariants, syntax, or AASTs.
 In our case, we define $n = 3$ ($3$-grams) for this parameter of the BoW maker.
-Afterward, once a vocabulary has been collected, \InvAAST computes for each program a vector representation by counting the number of times each token appears in the program's information string (invariants, syntax, or AASTs) and normalizing the vector by the length of the BoW's vocabulary.
+Afterward, once a vocabulary has been collected, \InvAAST computes a vector representation for each program by counting the number of times each token appears in the program's information string (invariants, syntax, or AASTs) normalizing the vector by the length of the BoW's vocabulary.